At a Glance

 - Qualifications: 1 year of experience in health and social care; valid UK driving licence required.

-- Other info: Be prepared to adapt quickly and work with diverse clients.
+- Other info: Be prepared to travel to clients' homes and work in diverse environments.

 Position: Full-time Floater Healthcare Assistant